GrilloPress/recoil/book/chapter-one/adding-components.md

 # React.js components

-We've just built a really simple thing.
+We've just built a really simple thing in the previous section.
 But you've not yet seen anything great about React.js.

 Let's use a core element of React.js called "components".